Ontario Real Estate · Buyer Representation

 Salesperson · HomeLife G1 Realty Inc., Brokerage

 My introduction to real estate came earlier than the legal work.
-I was sixteen when I started managing my parents’ rental properties.
-I acquired and operated my own properties in the years that followed.
-That foundation, alongside the years of working transactions at the closing stage, is what shapes the practice now.
+I started managing my parents’ rental properties at sixteen, and acquired and operated my own properties in the years that followed.
+That foundation, alongside the years of closing-stage work, is what shapes the practice now.

 I work in English, French, and Punjabi.